dparson55/NRFLite/README.md

 ### Features
 * 4-pin operation that behaves the same as when separate pins are used.
-* Supports operation with or without interrupts using the radio's IRQ pin.
+* Operation with or without interrupts using the radio's IRQ pin.
 * Supports ATtiny84/85 when used with the MIT High-Low Tech Arduino library http://highlowtech.org/?p=1695.
   * When using an ATtiny with an older Arduino toolchain like 1.0.5, if you get a R_AVR_13_PCREL compilation error when your sketch is >4KB, a fix is available on https://github.com/TCWORLD/ATTinyCore/tree/master/PCREL%20Patch%20for%20GCC